agurod42/markdown-latex-renderer/README.md

 }
 ```

-* **imagesFolderName**: Folder where SVG images will be stored.
+* **imagesFolderName**: Name of the folder where SVG images will be stored.
 This folder is relative to .md document
-* **imagesUrlPreffix**: String to prepend to image path (The image path is relative to .md document
+* **imagesUrlPreffix**: String to prepend to SVG image's path (The image path is relative to .md document)